Walker Evans: Depression-era photography

-The Great Depression years of 1935–36 were ones of remarkable productivity and accomplishment for Evans.
+The Great Depression years of 1935–36 were a period of remarkable productivity and accomplishment for Evans.
 In 1935, Evans spent two months on a fixed-term photographic campaign in West Virginia and Pennsylvania.
 In June 1935, he accepted a job from the U.S. Department of the Interior to photograph a government-built resettlement community of unemployed coal miners in West Virginia.
-He quickly parlayed this temporary employment into a full-time position as an "information specialist" in the Resettlement Administration, (later called the Farm Security Administration), a New Deal agency in the Department of Agriculture.
+He quickly parlayed this temporary employment into a full-time position as an "information specialist" in the Resettlement Administration (later called the Farm Security Administration), a New Deal agency in the Department of Agriculture.
 From October 1935 on, he continued to do photographic work for the RA and later the Farm Security Administration (FSA), primarily in the Southern United States.
 In November 1935, he visited the industrial hub of the Lehigh Valley in eastern Pennsylvania, capturing photos of Bethlehem Steel.
-His photograph, Bethlehem Graveyard and Steel Mill, which captured Bethlehem's St. Michael's Cemetery in the foreground and Bethlehem Steel's smokestacks in the background rank among his best known.
+His photograph, Bethlehem Graveyard and Steel Mill, which captured Bethlehem's St. Michael's Cemetery in the foreground and Bethlehem Steel's smokestacks in the background ranks among his best known.

 In the summer of 1936, while on leave from the FSA, writer James Agee and he were sent by Fortune on assignment to Hale County, Alabama for a story the magazine subsequently opted not to run.
 In 1941, Evans' photographs and Agee's text detailing the duo's stay with three White tenant families in southern Alabama during the Great Depression were published as the groundbreaking book Let Us Now Praise Famous Men.
 Its detailed account of three farming families paints a deeply moving portrait of rural poverty.
 Critic Janet Malcolm notes that a contradiction existed between a kind of anguished dissonance in Agee's prose and the quiet, magisterial beauty of Evans' photographs of sharecroppers.

+In 1936, Walker Evans, employed by the National Recovery Administration photographed three impoverished sharecropper families in Hale County, Alabama.
+The photographs became iconic and were praised for effectively capturing the negative effects of the Great Depression in the American South.
+The photographs are displayed at the Metropolitan Museum of Art, the Whitney Museum and the National Galleries of Scotland among other places.